crossaw/Knit-Win7-Encoding-Report/Readme.md

    print "\n$fb\n";       }
 ```

-I execute it by entering the following line in a command window.
+I executed it by entering the following line in a command window.

 `perl byteInspect.pl input.txt > bytes/inBytes.txt`